-4.2 Conditions for eligibility of investments
+4.3 Conditions for eligibility of investments

-4.2.1 Films of Swiss origin
+4.3.1 Films of Swiss origin

 One condition for the eligibility of expenses for films is the \rightarrow Swiss origin of the film in question6.
 The Swiss origin of the film must be verified by the FOC prior to evaluating the eligibility of the investments.
 The FOC should confirm the origin of a film as early as possible to establish clarity for the executive production company and the \rightarrow company subject to the investment obligation.
-If there is still no confirmation of the Swiss origin of a film by the time of filing the annual report on the investment obligation, the necessary supporting documentation must be submitted with the report, which delays their verification.
+When filing the annual report on the investment obligation, proof of Swiss origin must be provided for each film.

 For \rightarrow independently produced works, where the film rights remain with the production companies, the FOC may issue a certificate of origin or a recognition as an official co-production.
 The FOC confirms that the work is a Swiss film (or \rightarrow series) with the certificate of origin7.
 Recognition as an official international co-production is given when the rights are held by production companies from at least two countries and the countries in question have signed a co-production agreement.
 It may take the form of bilateral agreements or the "European Convention on Cinematographic Co-Production".
 This recognition includes Swiss minority co-productions.
-In many cases the co-production conventions do not include recognition of television productions or series8.
+In many cases the co-production conventions do not include recognition of television productions or series.
 A provisional version of both documents is possible.
 The official international co-production is not to be confused with a \rightarrow co-production between one or more \rightarrow independent production companies and the company subject to the investment obligation.